| ACADEMICS | Additional Learning Opportunities | Service Learning

 may take service-oriented trips abroad, for example, while students in the management

-program might serve as statistical consultants for a non-profit organization.
+program might serve as statistical consultants for a nonprofit organization.

-The Honorable John J. Binienda Center for Civic Engagement encourages you to work collaboratively with faculty members and community partners to design effective research and service projects that are relevant to emerging social, economic, and global issues.
+The John J. Binienda Center for Civic Engagement encourages you to work collaboratively with faculty members and community partners to design effective research and service projects that are relevant to emerging social, economic, and global issues.
 We also challenge you to investigate social problems by examining their root causes in the classroom while simultaneously addressing those problems in the community.
-The CSLCE offers innovative programs with community partners such as Behavioral Concepts Inc. in Worcester, Fidelity Bank in Leominster, and RFK Children’s Action Corp. in Lancaster.
+The center offers innovative programs with community partners such as Behavioral Concepts Inc. in Worcester, Fidelity Bank in Leominster, and RFK Children’s Action Corp. in Lancaster.
 The willingness of these partners to open their doors to our students and share their expertise with you and your professors is a key to our success.
 Their involvement will shape our graduates’ civic service and economic activities for decades to come.

 “Employers strongly endorse educational practices that involve students in active, effortful work—practices including collaborative problem solving, research, internships, senior projects, and community engagements.”
 Hart Research Associates, Association of American Colleges and University’s report “It Takes More Than a Major.”